 Professional groups and appointments

-She is also a member of the Law Society of England and Wales, London Solicitor Litigation Association, Commercial Fraud Lawyers Association and the Association of Partnership Practitioners.
+She is also a member of the Law Society of England and Wales, London Solicitor Litigation Association, the Commercial Fraud Lawyers Association and the Commercial Litigators’ Forum.

 Speaking engagements